Medical Coverage Under The Affordable Care Act (ACA)

 Hours Measurement and ACA Eligibility

-New Hire Evaluation and Eligibility – outside Hawaii (See related FAQ for details for Hawaii employees and Cast Members)
+New Hire Measurement and Eligibility – outside Hawaii (See related FAQ for details for Hawaii employees and Cast Members)

 Rehired Cast Members